selinnilesy/Exoplanet/README.md

 -  serial.cpp :  oldest serial version of the above with no optimizations. direct c++ version for naive python. use above serial codes for speedup comparisons.

 # Experiments:
-Logs folder is old and used for solving a bug, ignore it.
+Logs folder is old and used for solving a bug, ignore it. \
 Experiments are under experiments directory.
-Their more sophisticated categorization is done in Campus Cluster rather than Parasol.
+Their more sophisticated categorization is done in Campus Cluster rather than Parasol. \
+Campus cluster experiments (where we achieve good  speedup with a max of 14 for 16 threads) is under cc-experiments directory. \
 CC organizes experiments based on the input size, in each folder there are different runs for variety of implementations (scheduling, load balancing)

 # Notes: